kovidgoyal/calibre/manual/customize.rst

 .. note::
-   calibre has direct support for icon themes, there are several icon themes available for calibre, that you can use by going to :guilabel:`Preferences->Interface->Look & Feel->Change Icon theme`.
+   calibre has direct support for icon themes, there are several icon themes available for calibre, that you can use by going to :guilabel:`Preferences->Interface->Look & Feel->Change icon theme`.
    It is preferable to use icon themes over overriding individual icons.